kirenz/ds-python/_sources/docs/model.md

 # Model

-Once our features have been preprocessed in a format ready for modeling algorithms (see [](data.md)), they can be used in the model selection process.
+Once our features have been preprocessed in a format ready for modeling (see [](data.md)), they can be used in the model selection process.

 :::{Note}
 The type of data preprocessing is dependent on the type of model being fit. {cite:t}`Kuhn2021` provide recommendations for baseline levels of preprocessing that are needed for various model functions (see [this table](https://www.tmwr.org/pre-proc-table.html)).